Kelly organised the fun trike tour Sydney for John’s birthday. What a great way to celebrate!

 Kirribilli

-Continuing around the corner they arrived at Jeffrey Street Wharf.
+Firstly, they rode to Kirribilli.
+Kirribilli House is the secondary official residence of the Prime Minister of Australia.
+After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
-They also stopped for photos here.
+A perfect place to stop for photos.

 Sydney Harbour Bridge